muratk5n/thirdwave/en/README.md

 "@mastodonmigration@mastodon.online

-@TexasObserver @TucsonSentinel @restofworld Create Mastodon Instances
+@TexasObserver @TucsonSentinel @restofworld Create Mastodon Instances..
 We've entered a new stage in the evolution of Mastodon social media.
 Trailblazing media organizations are creating their own instances–something impossible on other social media platforms...

 'We wanted to create an authoritative presence in the fediverse, so